petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 - Top Pages Asset Appears On: A graph showing the top three pages with most visitors where this web content is used.

-- Views By Technology: A breakdown of the different kinds of devices users are viewing this web content from.
+- Views By Technology: A breakdown of the different kinds of devices loading this web content.

 **Blog Entries**